Qihuo: Rise to power

 In 307, Sima Teng was killed in Ye by the rebel forces of Ji Sang and Shi Le, who then laid siege on the former Inspector of Shi Xian (石鮮) at Leling (樂陵; present-day Yangxin County, Shandong).
 Seeking to avenge their former master, the Qihuo rallied 50,000 troops to rescue Shi Xian, although he was eventually killed in battle, and a contingent of the Qihuo led by Tian Yin (田禋) was defeated by Shi Le.
 The rebels were later defeated by the Jin generals, Gou Xi and Ding Shao (丁邵).
 As Ji Sang was fleeing, Tian Zhen and the Qihuo ambushed him at Leling, where they killed him.

 For their contributions, the Grand Tutor and Prince of Donghai, Sima Yue appointed Tian Zhen and Tian Lan as the Administrator of Ji Commandery and Administrator of Julu Commandery respectively.
 When Tian Zhen requested for Wei Commandery instead, Sima Yue rejected him, which caused him to resent the prince.
 In 308, Sima Yue moved to Xingyang where he summoned Tian Zhen and the others.
 When they refused to respond, he sent his general Liu Wang (劉望) to campaign against them.
 Tian Zhen fled after Liu Wang's forces crossed the Yellow River, while Tian Lan was beheaded by Li Yun and Bo Sheng who then surrendered.
 Tian Zhen, Ren Zhi and Qi Ji all abandoned their armies and fled to Shangdang Commandery.

 The surrendered Qihuo largely kept their autonomy, but were willing to lend their military to the Jin.
-In 309, Shi Le, now a general of Han-Zhao, attacked Zhongqiu County (中丘縣; west of present-day Neiqiu County, Hebej) and destroyed the Qihuo branch led by Tian Yin and She Ting (赦亭).
+In 309, Shi Le, now a general of Han-Zhao, attacked Zhongqiu County (中丘縣; west of present-day Neiqiu County, Hebei) and destroyed the Qihuo branch led by Tian Yin and She Ting (赦亭).
 Later that same year, Li Yun, Bo Sheng and the others aided Sima Yue in lifting the siege of the Jin capital, Luoyang from Han forces led by Liu Cong and Wang Mi.
 As Liu Cong retreated, the Qihuo managed to defeat Wang Mi at Xinji (新汲, in modern Fugou County, Henan).
 In 310, Li Yun, Chen Wu (陳午) and the others attempted to relive Jin forces at Huai County (懷縣; in present-day Wuzhi County, Henan), but was routed by the Han.

 When Sima Yue departed from Luoyang with the imperial army in 310, Li Yun, serving as his Dragon Soaring General, was one of his confidants who he left behind to monitor the near-defenseless capital and Emperor Huai of Jin.
 After relations broke down between Sima Yue and his general, Gou Xi, who was conspiring with the emperor to depose the prince, Chen Wu was one of the Qihuo who sided with the latter.